 “Build it and they will come” might have worked for Kevin Costner in Fields of Dreams but this is in no way is true for websites or small businesses.
 You need to work hard from social media to website development to customer service each part works together to make your small business better and grow to become more profitable.

 Customer service is incredibly important, especially if your small business is predominately online.
 Don’t underestimate the importance of putting your customer service front and centre of your small business.
+Many businesses set a budget in outsourcing this task to a call center in the Philippines and other BPO with great BPO services to make sure that every inquiry and concerns are handled properly.
 The shopping experience may not be the first reason why that customer came to you, but it will be the reason they go through with their purchase, come back time and time again or recommend you to their friends and family.
 By providing your customers with good efficient, helpful, friendly customer care means that they associate their purchase with a happy, calm and relaxed feeling = repeat customers.

 - Building relationships with your customers : I believe in a friendly, relaxed approach with an emphasis on being authentic, be professional, yes, but there’s no need to be pompous or a formal faceless company.
 Instead, build and nurture relationships with your customers.